John Smith (settler)

 John Smith (c.
 1595 – c.
 1649) was a founding settler of Providence in what would become the Colony of Rhode Island and Providence Plantations.
-Smith joined Roger Williams at the Seekonk River in 1635 after both were expelled from Massachusetts Bay Colony.
-In early 1636 they crossed the river to found Providence where Smith later built and operated the town's gristmill.
+Smith joined Roger Williams at the Seekonk River in 1636 after both were expelled from Massachusetts Bay Colony.
+In the spring they crossed the river to found Providence where Smith later built and operated the town's gristmill.

 The state capitol building in Providence is located on "Smith Hill"—a place name that memorializes John Smith and is a metonym for the Rhode Island state government.

 Life

 Dorchester

 John Smith was born in England and migrated to Dorchester, Massachusetts Bay Colony in the early 1630s.
 His family included his wife, Alice, and two children, Elizabeth and John Jr. Smith was a miller in Dorchester in 1635 and probably worked at the colony's only grist mill.
 The Dorchester mill was built on the Neponset River in 1634 and operated by Israel Stoughton.
 Stoughton was barred from holding public office in 1634 after he wrote a book, which was burned, that criticized the General Court.

 In September 1635, John Smith was banished from Massachusetts Bay Colony by the General Court: "Ordered, that John Smyth shall be sent within these six weeks out of this jurisdiction, for divers dangerous opinions which he holdeth and hath divulged, if in the meantime he removes not himself out of this plantation."
 Both John Smith and his wife called the magistrates "devils."
 A month later, in the same court, Roger Williams—a Salem preacher who advocated for church-state separation and Native American land rights—would be banished for "newe & dangerous opinions."

 In the winter of 1635/36, Smith and others — William Harris, Francis Wickes (a minor possibly working at Stoughton's mill), and Thomas Angell — joined Roger Williams on the east side of the Seekonk River before establishing Providence.
 Williams wrote the following account of the gathering: "...out of pity I gave leave to William Harris to come along.
 I also consented to John Smith, miller of Dorchester (banished also) to go with us, and at John Smith's desire to a young fellow named Frances Wickes, as also to a lad of Richard Waterman's."